jezzlucena/node_simple_browser/js_file_browser.md

 ### Bonus
-(not to be fully implemented, but consider to refactor previous code or provida a stub)
+(not to be fully implemented, but consider to refactor previous code or provide a stub)

 To make it better, you can consider things like:
  * tests